The Devil's 8: Production

 The film was based on a story by Larry Gordon, a story editor at AIP.
 The first draft was written by James Gordon White, who had written several films for AIP, but White was then assigned to Killers Three.
+White says the original version was meant to star Jack Palance but he pulled out of the film to make Che! so AIP decided to rewrite it for younger actors.
 The script was rewritten by Gordon's assistants John Milius and Willard Huyck, both working summer jobs in AIP's story department after studying at USC.

 According to Milius, he and Huyck were given two weeks to rewrite the script but they completed it in ten days.
 He said: "I don't think we ever thought it was our best work.
 It was pretty good; it was funny... a lot of noise but not very good action."
 Milius says that the film was a deliberate attempt to copy The Dirty Dozen: "It was called The Devil's 8 because they didn't have enough money for a full dozen."

 White said that Milius and Hyuck were assigned "to get their experience and screen credit" but that he disliked the final film: "They took the Southern flavor out of it and I'm from the south, so I know from whereof I talk."
 White did not visit the set because of personal differences with director Burt Topper.

 During production, the film was titled Inferno Road.
-Filming began on October 15, 1968 and occurred primarily at Pinecrest Camp in the San Bernardino Mountains outside Los Angeles.
+Filming began on October 15, 1968, and occurred primarily at Pinecrest Camp in the San Bernardino Mountains outside Los Angeles.

 Mike Curb was credited as the film's musical director and wrote the title song with Guy Hemric.

 Reception

 The film opened in Los Angeles on April 9, 1969 in 15 theatres and grossed $67,000 in its first week.

 In a contemporary review for the Los Angeles Times, critic Kevin Thomas called The Devil's 8 "an amiably preposterous, rambunctious picture ...
 As silly as it is, The Devil's 8 at least moves mercifully fast, has a sense of humor and packs plenty of action."

+Variety wrote "a weak screenplay, trite dialog and names with little saleable marquee value make this a dubious entry for anything other than the drive-in and lesser grind house trade.
+Appeal should be to the hot rod and action market."

 In The New York Times, critic A. H. Weiler reviewed the film together with Killers Three and wrote: "The hillbillies and other hard types who crashed on to local screens yesterday expend enough muscle and firepower to take Omaha Beach in a pair of elementary adventures as flimsy as cartoons."
 Of the film's protagonists, Weiler wrote: "Their training would be worthy of commandos versed in brawling, breakneck car handling, grenade throwing, machine gunning, and sundry diversions.
 It's enough to make a man forget about booze and movie making."